 With Original Medicare, you’ll pay nothing for an annual depression screening when your health care provider or physician accepts assignment.

-- You will be responsible to pay 20% of the Part B will apply. for any visits to your to treat or diagnose your mental health condition.
-Your Medicare
+- You will be responsible to pay 20% of the Medicare-approved amount for any visits to your health care provider or physician to treat or diagnose your mental health condition.
+Your Medicare Part B deductible will apply.

-- When you receive services in a hospital outpatient clinic/department, you may be responsible for paying an extra or to your hospital.
+- When you receive services in a hospital outpatient clinic/department, you may be responsible for paying an extra copay or coinsurance to your hospital.

 Will Medicare pay for inpatient mental health services?

 Medicare Part A provides coverage for inpatient hospital mental health treatment and services.

 This is typically seen in severe mental health cases where someone is dangerous to themselves or others.

 Your Medicare Part A provides coverage for the cost of your hospital room as well as:

 While Medicare will cover most of your inpatient mental health services, you may have to pay for some out-of-pocket costs.

 This will all depend on your supplemental plan as well as how long your stay in the hospital.
 Let’s look at your Medicare Part A costs: